mangerij/ferret/doc/content/theory/intro_thermo.md

 # Constitutive theory of thermoelectrics

-!alert construction title=Documentation in-progress This section requires some work before it will be finalized online.
-Please contact the developers if you need assistance with this aspect of the module

 Thermoelectric materials are characterized by coupled, or interdependent conduction of heat and electricity.
 When heat is flowing in a thermoelectric material, an electric current arises.
-The converse effect also happens when a voltage is applied thus changing the temperature.
+The converse effect also happens when a voltage is applied thus generating a heat flow.
 The static governing equations of a thermoelectric material are given by,

 \begin{equation}
   \begin{aligned}